singularityware/singularityware.github.io/pages/docs/contributing/contributing-code.md

 ## Support, helping and spreading the word!
-This is a huge endavor, and it is greatly appreciated!
+This is a huge endeavor, and it is greatly appreciated!
 If you have been using Singularity and having good luck with it, join our <a href="https://groups.google.com/a/lbl.gov/forum/#!forum/singularity" target="_blank">Google Group</a> and help out other users!
 Post to online communities about Singularity, and request that your distribution vendor, service provider, and system administrators include Singularity for you!